Transforming graph states via Bell state measurements: Fusion success probability

 From the previous sections, we know that the fusion is probabilistic with $p_s=0.5$ if there is no stabilizer with support on only the fusion qubits $A, B$.
 We are therefore interested in the case where there is one stabilizer $\Tilde{S}_{AB}$ with support on only $A,B$ implying that one of the conditions $N(A)\setminus B = N(B)\setminus A$, $N(A)\setminus B= \emptyset$, $N(B) \setminus A = \emptyset$ is fulfilled.
 We explain here under which condition the fusion is deterministic in such a case, either failing or succeeding with $p_s=0$ or $p_s=1$.

 We assume the standard fusion setup (Fig.~\ref{fig:circiut}(a)) which measures the parities $X_AX_B, Z_AZ_B$ upon success (rotated fusions are discussed at the end of the section).
 The standard fusion can distinguish the Bell states $\ket{\Psi^{\pm}}$ by the detection pattern but cannot distinguish $\ket{\Phi^{\pm}}$.
-The states $\ket{\Phi^{\pm}}_{A,B}$ are stabilized by $+Z_AZ_B$ whereas $\ket{\Psi^{\pm}}_{A,B}$ are stabilized by $-Z_AZ_B$. $+Z_AZ_B$ being a stabilizer of the input state is therefore equivalent to only terms $\ket{\Phi^{\pm}}_{A,B}$ being present when expanding the state in the Bell basis over $A, B$ (Fig.~\ref{fig:p_fusion}(b)).
+The states $\ket{\Phi^{\pm}}_{A,B}$ are stabilized by $+Z_AZ_B$ while $\ket{\Psi^{\pm}}_{A,B}$ are stabilized by $-Z_AZ_B$. $+Z_AZ_B$ being a stabilizer of the input state is therefore equivalent to only terms $\ket{\Phi^{\pm}}_{A,B}$ being present when expanding the state in the Bell basis over $A, B$ (Fig.~\ref{fig:p_fusion}(b)).
 In this and only in this case, the fusion fails deterministically ($p_s=0$) as the Bell state analyzer cannot distinguish $\ket{\Phi^{+}}_{A,B}$ from $\ket{\Phi^{-}}_{A,B}$ (Fig.~\ref{fig:p_fusion}(c)).
 In turn, $-Z_AZ_B$ being a stabilizer of the input state is equivalent to only terms of type $\ket{\Psi^{+}}_{A,B},\ket{\Psi^{-}}_{A,B}$ being present (which the standard Bell state analyzer can distinguish).
-In this and only in this case, the fusion succeeds deterministically ($p_s=1$).
-The stabilizers $\pm Z_AZ_B$ thus herald deterministic fusion, meaning that fusion deterministically fails (succeeds) if and only if $+Z_AZ_B$ ($-Z_AZ_B$) is a stabilizer (see Fig.~\ref{fig:p_fusion}(c)).
+In this and only in this case, the fusion is deterministically successful ($p_s=1$).
+The stabilizers $\pm Z_AZ_B$ thus herald deterministic fusion, which means that fusion deterministically fails (succeeds) if and only if $+Z_AZ_B$ ($-Z_AZ_B$) is a stabilizer (see Fig.~\ref{fig:p_fusion}(c)).

 In the probabilistic fusion that is considered in most of this article, success and failure result in different graph transformation rules.
-As we will now show, this is also the case for the deterministic fusion.
-To this end, we consider two examples where we will apply local gates to make $\pm Z_AZ_B$ a stabilizer and then apply the standard fusion (Fig.~\ref{fig:circiut}(a)) that upon success measures the parities $X_AX_B\land Z_AZ_B$.
+As we shall now show, this is also the case for deterministic fusion.
+To this end, we consider two examples in which we will apply local gates to make $\pm Z_AZ_B$ a stabilizer and then apply the standard fusion (Fig.~\ref{fig:circiut}(a)) that upon success measures the parities $X_AX_B\land Z_AZ_B$.

 First, assume a graph state where the fusion qubits $A$ and $B$ are not connected and share their entire neighborhood ($N(A) \setminus N(B) = N(B)\setminus N(A)$).
 We call the original graph state $\ket{G}$ and apply the gate $H_AZ_A \otimes H_B$ to it.
 (The corresponding rotated fusion measures $Z_AZ_B\land -X_AX_B$ on the original graph state, with fusion success being deterministic for a stabilizer $+X_AX_B$.)
-In the considered case, Eq.~\eqref{eq:DecomposedAB} becomes:
+In the case considered, Eq.~\eqref{eq:DecomposedAB} becomes: